VetNexusMD professional nexus letter services logo

 Primary Mental Health Conditions

-- Post-Traumatic Stress Disorder (PTSD): Including combat-related PTSD, MST-related PTSD, and PTSD secondary to traumatic brain injury (TBI).
+• Post-Traumatic Stress Disorder (PTSD): Including combat-related PTSD, MST-related PTSD, and PTSD secondary to traumatic brain injury (TBI).
 Our opinions address all four DSM-5 symptom clusters and incorporate current epidemiological data on trauma exposure among military populations.
+See our PTSD nexus letters guide.

-- Major Depressive Disorder: Both primary depression resulting from military service and secondary depression aggravated by other service-connected conditions such as chronic pain or TBI.
-We address the bidirectional relationship between depression and physical health conditions documented in medical literature.
+• Major Depressive Disorder: Both primary depression resulting from military service and secondary depression aggravated by other service-connected conditions such as chronic pain or TBI.

-- Bipolar Disorder: Service-connected claims involving onset or aggravation during military service, including the complex diagnostic differentiation between bipolar disorder and PTSD with mood features.
+• Bipolar Disorder: Service-connected claims involving onset or aggravation during military service, including the complex differential between bipolar disorder and PTSD with mood features.

-- Obstructive Sleep Apnea (OSA) secondary to PTSD: One of the most frequently requested nexus opinions.
-Research by Mysliwiec et al. (2013) and others has established significant associations between PTSD and sleep-disordered breathing, mediated by autonomic nervous system dysregulation, increased sympathetic tone, and disrupted sleep architecture.
+• Obstructive Sleep Apnea (OSA) secondary to PTSD: One of the most frequently requested nexus opinions.
+Research by Zhang et al. (2017), Mysliwiec et al. (2013), and Colvonen et al. (2015) has established significant associations between PTSD and sleep-disordered breathing, mediated by autonomic nervous system dysregulation, increased sympathetic tone, and disrupted sleep architecture.

-VetNexusMD specializes exclusively in psychiatric conditions.
+Important Note: VetNexusMD specializes exclusively in psychiatric conditions.
 We do not provide opinions for musculoskeletal, cardiovascular, respiratory, auditory, dermatological, or gastrointestinal conditions unless they are being linked to a primary psychiatric condition through a secondary service connection claim.
-All physical diagnoses must already exist in your medical records.
+All physical findings must already exist in your medical records.

 Our Process: How Working with a Nexus Letter Doctor at VetNexusMD Works

-Create an account on our secure CharmHealth patient portal (with Bluefin-encrypted payment processing).
-Upload your service treatment records, VA medical records, C&P exam reports, and any private treatment records.
+2. Portal Registration & Records Upload: Create an account on our secure CharmHealth portal (with Bluefin-encrypted payment processing).
+Upload your service treatment records, VA medical records, C&P exam reports, and any private records.

-If the records support a nexus opinion, Dr. Lee prepares a comprehensive, literature-cited nexus letter tailored to your specific case.
-A telehealth evaluation may be conducted for cases requiring clinical interview (available in MA and FL).
+4. Nexus Letter Preparation: If the records support a nexus opinion, Dr. Lee prepares a comprehensive, literature-cited nexus letter tailored to your specific case.
+A review via secure electronic platform may be conducted for cases requiring additional clinical context (available in MA and FL).

-All medical records must be submitted through our secure CharmHealth patient portal.
+Records Security: All medical records must be submitted through our secure CharmHealth portal.
 We do not accept records via email, as standard email is not a HIPAA-compliant method of transmitting protected health information.
 This policy exists to protect your privacy.

 Nexus Letter Doctor Pricing